Tom Feelings

 Tom Feelings (May 19, 1933 – August 25, 2003) was an American artist, cartoonist, children's book illustrator, author, teacher, and activist.
-He focused on the African-American experience in his work.
-His most famous book is The Middle Passage: White Ships/Black Cargo (1995).
+Many of his books focus on African-American and African culture, such as To Be a Slave (1968), Jambo Means Hello (1974), and The Middle Passage: White Ships/Black Cargo (1995).

 Feelings was the recipient of numerous awards for his art in children's picture books.
-He was the first African-American artist to receive a Caldecott Honor, and was the recipient of a grant from the National Endowment for the Arts in 1982.
+Feelings was the first African-American artist to receive a Caldecott Honor, and was the recipient of a grant from the National Endowment for the Arts in 1982.
 Born in Brooklyn, New York, he lived in New York City, Ghana, Guyana, and Columbia, South Carolina.

 Biography

-Feelings was born on May 19, 1933, in the Bedford-Stuyvesant section of Brooklyn, New York.

-Feelings studied cartooning at the Cartoonists and Illustrators School from 1951 to 1953 and, after serving in the Air Force working in the Graphics Division, returned to New York to study illustration at the now-renamed School of Visual Arts from 1957 to 1960.
+Tom Feelings was born on May 19, 1933, in the Bedford-Stuyvesant section of Brooklyn, New York.
+He studied cartooning at the Cartoonists and Illustrators School from 1951 to 1953 and, after serving in the United States Air Force working in the Graphics Division, returned to New York to study illustration at the now-renamed School of Visual Arts from 1957 to 1960.

-His earliest known (signed) comic book work may be the story "Scandal" in Key Publication's third issue of Radiant Love (February 1953).

-Feelings created the groundbreaking comic strip Tommy Traveler In the World of Negro History for the New York Age in 1958.
+Feelings' earliest known (signed) comic book work may be the story "Scandal" in Key Publication's third issue of Radiant Love (February 1953).
+He created the groundbreaking comic strip Tommy Traveler In the World of Negro History for the New York Age in 1958.
 Tommy Traveler is a black youth's dream adventures in American history while reading of notable black heroes.
 This material was released in book form in 1991.

-In 1960 Feelings illustrated The Street Where You Live, a four-color comic for the NAACP's pamphlet on voter registration.
-Another example of Feelings's early work are the illustrations that accompanied "The Negro in the U.S." for Look Magazine, in 1961.
+In 1960, Feelings illustrated The Street Where You Live, a four-color comic for the NAACP's pamphlet on voter registration.
+Another example of Feelings' early work are the illustrations that accompanied "The Negro in the U.S." for Look Magazine in 1961.

 Feelings moved to Tema, Ghana, in 1964 and served as illustrator and consultant for the African Review, a magazine published by the Ghanaian government, until 1966.

-In 1967, Feelings illustrated Crispus Attucks and the Minutemen, the third in Bertram Fitzgerald's Golden Legacy series of comic books about black history that eventually included sixteen volumes and was published until 1976.
+In 1967, Feelings illustrated Crispus Attucks and the Minutemen, the third in Bertram Fitzgerald's Golden Legacy series of comic books about black history that eventually included 16 volumes and was published until 1976.
 Crispus Attucks, the first casualty of the American Revolution, was also one of the historical figures that Feelings included in the Tommy Traveler comic strip.